CAN programming interface environment

 ◆ setBitrate()

-void QCanNetwork::setBitrate ( int32_t slNomBitRateV,
+void QCanNetwork::setBitrate ( const int32_t slNomBitRateV,

-int32_t slDatBitRateV = eCAN_BITRATE_NONE
+const int32_t slDatBitRateV = QCan::eCAN_BITRATE_NONE )

 Parameters

-[in]slNomBitRateVNominal Bit-rate value
+[in]slNomBitRateVNominal bit rate value

-[in]slDatBitRateVData Bit-rate value
+[in]slDatBitRateVData bit rate value

 See also